 - 1. A student who is enrolled on a Bachelor's degree programme for a bridging programme with the aim of being admitted to the Master's degree programme at TU Delft, must complete this bridging programme within two academic years. - 2.
 After the programme duration of the bridging programme the enrolment of the student will be cancelled.
-Under exceptional personal circumstances the student can submit a well-founded request for an extension of the programme duration for a period of at most twelve months. - 3.
+The student can submit a substantiated request for an extension of the programme duration for a period of at most twelve months. - 3.
 The Executive Board will set the fee to be charged, as denoted in Article 7.57i of the Act, for the enrolment as student in a bridging programme and for the extension thereof, as denoted in subsection 2 of this article. - 4.
-A well-founded request for extension must be submitted to the Board of Examiners.
+A substantiated request for extension must be submitted to the Board of Examiners.
 The Board of Examiners can decide to grant extension of the programme duration when a student is experiencing or has experienced a study delay due to circumstances that are beyond his control.